atomaszewicz/exif/README.md

 Having used f/3.5, my lens' largest aperture the most (and even my 2nd most used aperture was f/5.6, which is the lens' largest aperture for focal lengths above 70mm) means that I like to have a lot of light in my scene, but not a lot in focus.
 The later point implies that I like isolating one subject to have in focus.

+We note that though my camera can go up to ISO-10,000, I never shot above ISO-3200.
+This is no surprise, as I know the quality of the image begins to deteriorate above ISO-3200 on my decade-old camera.
+Further, I took more than half (52.8%) of my photos below and including ISO-500.